Anzu Haruno

 Anzu Haruno (春野 杏, Haruno Anzu) is a Japanese voice actress from Kanagawa Prefecture who is affiliated with Arts Vision.
 She debuted as a voice actress in 2015 and started to receive major roles in 2017.

-Personal life
+Biography

-Haruno Anne was born on October 30, 1994 in Kanagawa Prefecture and graduated from the Japan Institute of Broadcasting and Acting.
+Born October 30, 1994, in Kanagawa Prefecture, Haruno graduated from the Japan Institute of Broadcasting and Acting.
+She joined the Yokohama branch of the Japan Oral Acting Institute in 2012 before making her voice acting debut in 2015.